• Skip to primary navigation

 This post may contain affiliate links.
 This blog generates income via ads.

-Classic Italian flavors and simple techniques combine with the deliciousness of ground deer meat to create the ultimate venison meatballs recipe.
-Full of garlic, herbs, and parmesan cheese these meatballs are made tender by the addition of an egg and held together with toasted breadcrumbs.
+Classic Italian flavors and simple techniques combine with the deliciousness of ground deer meat to create these tender and juicy venison meatballs.
+Full of garlic, herbs, and parmesan cheese these meatballs are baked in the oven and ready in just 30 minutes.

 Who knew homemade meatballs could be so easy?!
 And delicious?!
-Full of ground venison, ground pork, and classic Italian flavors these are perfect to pair with a big plate of spaghetti!
+They're one of our favorite venison recipes and pair perfectly with a plate of spaghetti or made into delicious venison meatball sliders!

 • Ground Venison